-The administrative section of the Court has eight employees, headed by Chief Clerk LaTonya Slaughter, Director of the Court.
+The administrative section of the Court has nine employees, headed by Chief Clerk LaTonya Slaughter, Director of the Court.
 The administrative court personnel staff are organized into two divisions: financial and court operations/data entry.
-The financial division, managed by Deputy Chief Clerk Shemeka Williams, directly supports the judges in the courtroom and receives payments for court fines and arrest warrants, as well as supports the various agencies and entities the court services.
-Financial Division employees: Tyler Johnson, Angel Smith, and Danielle Flowers.
+The financial division, managed by Deputy Chief Clerk Shemeka Williams, directly supports the judges in the courtroom, receives payments for court fines and arrest warrants, as well as supports the various agencies and entities the court services.
+Financial Division employees: Angel Watts, Danielle Flowers, and Shunderlon Holt.

 The court operations/data entry division, managed by Deputy Chief Clerk Natalie Callaway, ensures entering citations into the court’s computerized database, performs GCIC-related and probation-related tasks, and prepares the L.E.C. court calendar.
-Court operations/Data entry Division employees: Tara Stephens and Theresa Simmons.
+Court operations/Data entry Division employees: Tara Stephens, Cenia Cliett and Theresa Simmons.

 The mission of Macon-Bibb County Municipal Court is to administer justice fairly, impartially, effectively, efficiently, and courteously to anyone charged with traffic violations within Macon-Bibb County and with violations of Macon-Bibb County ordinances.

 Cases filed in the Municipal Court of Macon-Bibb County are for violations of criminal rather than civil code.
 They include but are not limited to, certain misdemeanor state laws offenses and violations of Macon-Bibb County ordinances relative to environmental violations, traffic violations, parking violations, and other assorted misdemeanors.